lDev28/calculator/README.md

 # calculator
 ### Try it

-not har and so simple )
+not hard but, so simple )